LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-01-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md

 Now let's get to the action method being passed to the view which is GetAllAuth0Users()

-This is what looked like in our part one to this tutorial.
+This is what the action method looked like in part one of this tutorial.

 ```
 public async Task <IActionResult> GetAllAuth0Users()